kosmo-us/speed-math/readme.md

 #### Windows:

 Since windows users usually aren't familiar with the command line.
-I decided to releases especially for windows. *Windows defender may flag the executable as "unrecognised" but it is completely safe to run the file.
-If you still have doubts, you can just follow the next method below which has the source visible*.<br>
+I decided to release builds especially for windows.<br>
 Follow the steps below to download the exe file.
 - Go to [releases](https://github.com/kosmo-us/speed-math/releases)
 - Find the latest release
 - Download the zip -> extract -> run the exe.

+<br>*Windows defender may flag the executable as "unrecognised" but it is completely safe to run the file.
+If you still have doubts, you can just follow the next method below which has the source visible*

 #### General (for every OS including windows):